-1. Introduction
+1 Introduction

-Much attention of paleoclimate studies has been focused on the current interglacial (the Holocene), especially the mid-Holocene (MH, 6±0.5 ka).
-The major difference in the experimental configuration between the MH and pre-Industrial (PI) arises from the orbital parameters which brings about an increase in the amplitude of the seasonal cycle of insolation of the Northern Hemisphere and a decrease in the Southern Hemisphere (Berger, 1978).
+Much attention from paleoclimate studies has been focused on the current interglacial (the Holocene), especially the mid-Holocene (MH; 6 ± 0.5 ka).
+The major difference in the experimental configuration between the MH and pre-industrial (PI) arises from the orbital parameters, which brings about an increase in the amplitude of the seasonal cycle of insolation in the Northern Hemisphere and a decrease in the Southern Hemisphere (Berger, 1978).
 Thus, the MH provides an excellent case study on which to base an evaluation of the climate response to changes in the distribution of insolation.
-Great efforts have been devoted by the modeling community to design of MH common experiments using similar boundary conditions (Joussaume and Taylor., 1995; Harrison et al., 2002; Braconnot et al., 2007a, b).
-In addition, much work has been done to reconstruct the paleoclimate change based on different proxies at global and continental scale (Guiot et al., 1993; Kohfeld and Harrison, 2000; Prentice et al.,
+Great efforts have been devoted by the modelling community to designing MH common experiments using similar boundary conditions (Joussaume and Taylor, 1995; Harrison et al., 2002; Braconnot et al., 2007a, b).
+In addition, much work has been done to reconstruct the paleoclimate change based on different proxies at the global and continental scale (Guiot et al., 1993; Kohfeld and Harrison, 2000; Prentice et al., 2000; Bartlein et al., 2011).
+The greatest progress in understanding MH climate change and variability has consistently been made by comparing large-scale analyses of data with simulations from global climate models (Joussaume et al., 1999; Liu et al., 2004; Harrison et al., 2014).

-2000; Bartlein et al., 2011).
-The greatest progress in understanding the MH climate change and variability has consistently been made by comparing large-scale analyses of data with simulations from global climate models (Joussaume et al., 1999; Liu et al., 2004; Harrison et al., 2014).
 However, the source of discrepancies between model results and data is still an open and stimulating question.
-Two types of inconsistencies have been identified: 1) where the model and data show opposite signs, for instance, paleoclimate evidence from data-records indicates an increase of about 0.5 K in global annual mean temperature during the MH compared with PI (Shakun et al., 2012; Marcott et al., 2013), while there is a cooling trend in model simulations (Liu et al., 2014).
-2) where the same trend is displayed by both model and data but with different magnitudes.
-Previous studies have shown that while climate models can successfully reproduce the direction and large-scale patterns of past climate changes, they tend to consistently underestimate the magnitude of change in the monsoons of the Northern Hemisphere as well as the amount of the MH precipitation over northern Africa (Braconnot et al., 2012; Harrison et al., 2015).
+Two types of inconsistencies have been identified: (1) the model and data showing opposite signs; for instance, paleoclimate evidence from data records indicates an increase of about 0.5 K in global annual mean temperature during the MH compared with PI (Shakun et al..
+2012; Marcott et al., 2013), while there is a cooling trend in model simulations (Liu et al., 2014).
+(2) The same trend being displayed by both model and data but with different magnitudes.
+Previous studies have shown that while climate models can successfully reproduce the direction and large-scale patterns of past climate changes, they tend to consistently underestimate the magnitude of change in the monsoons of the Northern Hemisphere as well as the amount of MH precipitation over northern Africa (Braconnot et al., 2012; Harrison et al., 2015).
 Moreover, significant spatial variability has been noted in both observations and simulations (Peyron et al., 2000; Davis et al., 2003; Braconnot et al., 2007a; Wu et al., 2007; Bartlein et al., 2011).
-For instance, Marcott et al. (2013) reconstructed a cooling trend of global temperature during Holocene, mainly from the marine records (~80%).
-While based on 642 sub-fossil pollen data, Marsicek et al. (2018) shows a long-term warming defined the Holocene until around 2000 years ago for Europe and North America continents.
-The different trends of pollen- and marine-based reconstruction indicate the spatial variability of annual temperature change during MH over the globe, which has already been investigated by Bartlein et al. (2010).
-That makes regional quantitative reconstruction (Davis et al., 2003; Mauri et al., 2015) essential to obtain a comprehensive understanding of the MH climate patterns, and to act as a benchmark to evaluate climate models (Fischer and Jungclaus, 2011; Harrison et al., 2014;).
+For instance, Marcott et al. (2013) reconstructed a cooling trend of global temperature during the Holocene, mainly from marine records $(\sim 80\%)$.
+Based on 642 sub-fossil pollen data points, Marsicek et al. (2018) show that long-term warming defined the Holocene until around 2000 years ago for the European and North American continents.
+The different trends of pollenand marine-based reconstructions indicate the spatial variability of annual temperature change during the MH over the globe, which has already been investigated by Bartlein et al. (2010).
+That makes regional quantitative reconstruction (Davis et al., 2003; Mauri et al., 2015) essential to obtain a comprehensive understanding of the MH climate patterns and to act as a benchmark to evaluate climate models (Fischer and Jungclaus, 2011; Harrison et al., 2014).